cemac/sc-python/setup.md

 ## Installing Anaconda / Miniconda

-The default Anaconda installation includes most of the packages required for the session.
+The default Anaconda installation includes all of the packages required for the main part of the session.

-The additional components can be added from a terminal / Anaconda prompt window:
+The additional components required for the optionsl [Working with Geospatial Data]({{ page.root }}/18-geospatial-data/) section can be added from a terminal / Anaconda prompt window:

 ~~~
 conda install -y -c conda-forge iris cartopy